 (B) Inorganic chemical compounds, such as soda ash (sodium carbonate), salt cake (sodium sulfate), and potash (potassium carbonate);

-(C) Metal oxides and other metal-based compounds, such as lead oxide, chromium oxide, and sodium antimonate; and
+(C) Oxides and other compounds of glass-making HAPs, such as lead oxide, chromium oxide, and sodium antimonate; and

-(D) Metal ores, such as chromite and pyrolusite.
+(D) Ores of glass-making HAPs, such as chromite and pyrolusite.

-(b) Metals that are naturally-occurring trace constituents or contaminants of other substances are not considered to be raw materials.
+(b) Glass-making HAPs that are naturally-occurring trace constituents or contaminants of other substances are not considered to be raw materials.

-(c) Raw material includes glass materials that contain metal HAPs in amounts that materially affect the color of the finished product and that are used as coloring agents.
+(c) Raw material includes materials that contain glass-making HAPs in amounts that materially affect the properties of the finished product, such as color or bubbles, whether in the form of a powder, glassified, vitrified, or in some other form.
+(For example, one pound of cadmium sulfide may be used in a glass formulation for the purpose of achieving a particular color throughout the final glass product.
+The pound of cadmium sulfide may be added in powder form, or in a glassified or vitrified form; all of these are raw materials.)

 (d) Cullet and material that is recovered from a glass-making furnace control device for recycling into the glass formulation are not considered to be raw materials.

-(11) “Tier 1 CAGM” means a CAGM that produces 10 tons per year or more of colored art glass, but not more than 100 tons per year, and produces colored art glass in glass-making furnaces that are only electrically heated.
+(13) “Tier 1 CAGM” means a CAGM that produces colored art glass, in glass-making furnaces that are only electrically heated, at the rate of 5 tons or more but less than 100 tons in any 12-consecutive month period.
+For the purpose of this definition, a CAGM becomes a Tier 1 CAGM on the last day of that month in which CAG production equals or exceeds the production threshold over the previous 12 months including that month, and the other terms of this definition are also met.(14) “Tier 2 CAGM” means a CAGM that meets the criteria in subsections (a) or (b).
+For the purpose of this definition, a CAGM becomes a Tier 2 CAGM on the last day of that month in which CAG production equals or exceeds the production threshold over the previous 12 months including that month, and the other terms in subsection (a) or (b) are also met.

-(12) “Tier 2 CAGM” means:
+(a) A CAGM that produces colored art glass, in fuel-heated or a combination of fuel- and electrically-heated glass-making furnaces, at the rate of 5 tons or more in any 12-consecutive month period; or

-(a) A CAGM that produces 10 tons per year or more of colored art glass in fuel-heated or combination fuel- and electrically-heated glass-making furnaces; or
+(b) Produces colored art glass, in any type of glass-making furnaces, at the rate of 100 tons or more in any 12-consecutive month period.

-(b) Produces 100 tons per year or more of colored art glass in any type of glass-making furnace.
+(15) “Total chromium” means chromium in all oxidation states.

-(13) “Uncontrolled” means the glass-making furnace emissions are not treated by an emission control device approved by DEQ.
+(18) “Uncontrolled” means the glass-making furnace emissions are not treated by an emission control device approved by DEQ.